mitchmalvin1/CS3203_A4/README.md

 # CS3203 PTP WebSocket

 ## Initialization
 To run the server, you can choose to create a python virtual env and run `pip install -run requirements.txt`.
 However, depending on the OS, you might need to install `PyAudio` separately by following the guide [here](https://pypi.org/project/PyAudio/).
-Afterwards, simply sun `python3 server/server.py`.
-Note down the public IP address that the server is listening at.
+Afterwards, install Ngrok for tunneling services from [here](https://ngrok.com/download) depending on your OS, remember to add the authToken as well (yeah need to sign up or can just use my authToken).

+Run `ngrok http 8000` to initialize the ngrok service, you will then see the **public URL** provided by ngrok, then run `python3 server/server.py` to initialize the server.

-Edit the public IP address of the server at `app.js`
+Edit the public URL of the server at `app.js` :
 ```
+ws = new WebSocket('ws://{public_URL_provided_by_ngrok}');

+// For instance :
-ws = new WebSocket('ws://{server_public_IP}:8000');
+ws = new WebSocket('ws://69e8-218-212-26-228.ngrok-free.app');
 ```

 To run client on `localhost:8080`, go to `/client` directory and we can simply setup a web server provided by python using